QuantEcon/lecture-source-py/source/rst/python_essentials.rst

 Keyword arguments are particularly useful when a function has a lot of arguments, in which case it's hard to remember the right order

-You can adopt keyword arguments in user defined functions with no difficulty
+You can adopt keyword arguments in user-defined functions with no difficulty

 The next example illustrates the syntax